marcoromanelli-github/starter-academic/content/authors/admin/_index.md

 #- Visitors
 ---

-I am a Research Associate at [NYU Tandon School of Engineering: Electrical and Computer Engineering](https://engineering.nyu.edu/academics/departments/electrical-and-computer-engineering) and I am fortunate to be advised by Professor [Siddharth Garg](https://wp.nyu.edu/ensure_group/pi/).
+I am a Research Associate at [NYU Tandon School of Engineering: Electrical and Computer Engineering](https://engineering.nyu.edu/academics/departments/electrical-and-computer-engineering).
 My interests lie at the intersection between information theory and machine learning on the one hand, and privacy and security on the other.
 I received my PhD from École Polytechnique and Inria in 2020.